jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### User stories

-1. As a user, I want to use the navigation bar so that i can seamlessly navigate around the app.
+1. As a user, I want to use the navigation bar so that I can seamlessly navigate around the app.
-2. As a user, I want to see a visual indicators for example of having liked a post / followed a user so that i can tell if I have previously like that post.
+2. As a user, I want to see visual indicators for example of having liked a post / followed a user so that I can tell if I have previously liked that post.
-3. As a user, I want to like and unlike posts so that *i can show my appreciation of another users post.
+3. As a user, I want to like and unlike posts so that I can show my appreciation of another user's post.
-4. As a user, I want to delete my posts so that i can permanently remove posts I do not wish to keep
+4. As a user, I want to delete my posts so that I can permanently remove posts I do not wish to keep
-5. As a user, I want to edit my posts so that i can correct spelling mistakes or I may have enter into the post caption.
+5. As a user, I want to edit my posts so that I can correct spelling mistakes or I may have entered into the post caption.
-6. As a user, I want to view post comments so that i can fulfill the aim of the app
+6. As a user, I want to view post comments so that I can fulfil the aim of the app
-7. As a user, I want to comment on other posts so that i can interact with other users
+7. As a user, I want to comment on other posts so that I can interact with other users
-8. As a user, I want to manage my posts so that i can add, edit or delete posts as needed.
+8. As a user, I want to manage my posts so that I can add, edit or delete posts as needed.
-9. As a user, I want to request a password so that i can log back into my account if i have forgotten my password.
+9. As a user, I want to request a password so that I can log back into my account if I have forgotten my password.
-10. As a user, I want to log in so that i can access my account, view my profile, pictures and other users pictures.
+10. As a user, I want to log in so that I can access my account, view my profile, pictures and other user's pictures.
 11. As a user, I want to log out so that other users using the same device cannot access my account.
-12. As a new user, I want to register an account with Pic Pals so that i can become a member and use the app as intended.
+12. As a new user, I want to register an account with Pic Pals so that I can become a member and use the app as intended.
-13. As a user, I want to change my password so that i can secure my account.
+13. As a user, I want to change my password so that I can secure my account.
 14. As a user, I want to have a profile page so that I and other users can view my list of posts
 15. As a user, I want to update my profile so that my profile can stay up to date with my latest information.
 16. As a user, I want to add a profile picture so that my followers can easily recognize my posts or comments
-17. As a user, I want to view the Home Page so that i can understand what the website is about, create an account or log in.
+17. As a user, I want to view the Home Page so that I can understand what the website is about, create an account or log in.
-18. As a user, I want to view how many likes a post has so that i can gauge how popular a post is
+18. As a user, I want to view how many likes a post has so that I can gauge how popular a post is
 19. As a user, I want to add a bio to my profile page so that other members can learn more about me
-20. As a user, I want to follow other accounts so that i can view their posts on my feed
+20. As a user, I want to follow other accounts so that I can view their posts on my feed
-21. As a user, I want to fill in a help form so that i can enquire about issues I may have regarding the app
+21. As a user, I want to fill in a help form so that I can enquire about issues I may have regarding the app
-22. As a user, I want to change my email address so that i can maintain the same account if I change email address
+22. As a user, I want to change my email address so that I can maintain the same account if I change email address
-23. As a user, I want to receive feedback so that i can confirm the contact form submission was successful or not.
+23. As a user, I want to receive feedback so that I can confirm whether the contact form submission was successful or not.
-24. As a user, I want to scroll through the latest images on my feed so that i can keep up to date with accounts I follow
+24. As a user, I want to scroll through the latest images on my feed so that I can keep up to date with the accounts I follow
-25. As a user, I want to browse my list of followed accounts so that i can view that particular user account
+25. As a user, I want to browse my list of followed accounts so that I can view that particular user account
-26. As a user, I want to see a visual indicator of following an account so that i can tell if I currently follow that account.
+26. As a user, I want to see a visual indicator of following an account so that I can tell if I currently follow that account.

 ### Site Owner Stories

-27. As the site owner, I would want to validate users data entries on sign up **so that users can create a log in which meets the requirements.
+27. As the site owner, I would want to validate user's data entries on sign up so that users can create a log in which meets the requirements.
 28. As the site owner, I would want to ensure only logged in users can post from their account and edit their profile so that data privacy is ensured.
-29. As the site owner, I would want to have the ability to remove posts so that i can keep the app clean and friendly
+29. As the site owner, I would want to have the ability to remove posts so that I can keep the app clean and friendly
-30. As the site owner, I would want the site to be fully responsive so that user can use it across multiple devices and create a good user experience.
+30. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.
-31. As the site owner, I would want to use the app search function so that i can search for particular posts by hashtags or search for users by their user name.
+31. As the site owner, I would want to use the app search function so that I can search for particular posts by hashtags or search for users by their user name.
 32. As the site owner, I would want 404 and 500 error pages so that users do not have to use the back navigation button if an error occurs.